-- Provide the correct title of the court order; - Provide the date of the court order; and - Specify how the student or the parents or both violated the court order.
+- Provide the title of the court order;

+- Provide the date of the court order; and

+- Specify how the student or the parents or both violated the court order.

-If the court grants the school district's motion and issues the contempt citation, a hearing will be set on the contempt citation.
+If the court grants the school district's motion and issues the contempt citation, a contempt hearing will be set.